 I am providing guidance for a small group of folks who have a goal to finish the AT in Virginia.
 Some of these folks are not backpackers.
 Although we may backpack at some point, we haven’t started doing it yet, and – as of this writing – the group has hiked 40 segments of the Virginia AT and completed over 388 miles of the 550+ Virginia AT.
-We stared in June of 2019, and hike on weekends when the three main folks (including me) are available.
+We started in June of 2019, stopped during the height of Covid, and continue our journey on occasional weekends when the three main folks (including me) are available.

 For a long time, day hikes were easy.
 But as the unhiked portions of trail have gotten increasingly far from our Charlottesville homes, planning has become more of a challenge.